FelixOnline/v2/content/articles/2012-10-5-a-dishonorable-mention.md

 subtitle: >
   Simon Worthington is NOT a lame guy, contrary to the not-so-serious position credit he was given
 date: "2012-10-05 11:38:34 +0100"

 # Attributes from Felix Online V1
 id: "2601"
 old_path: /games/2601/a-dishonorable-mention
 aliases:
  - /games/2601/a-dishonorable-mention
+imported: true
+comments:
+ - Some clever clogs correctly pointed out that Bethesda are the publisher not the developer which is in fact Arkane Studios wwwarkanestudioscom

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true